 - The availability of the support staff

 The last one is the most important.
-You can be a big dependent on the timetable for how long a migration will take.
+You can affect the timeline for how long a migration will take.
 Factoring in how you prepare your data (refer to question two) and how responsive you are can help cut down the wait time considerably.

-Again, have that frank conversation with your sales rep to see what your timeline may be.
+Again, have a conversation with your sales rep to see what your timeline may be.

-Now, this is the most critical question to ask.
-Many times, the hidden costs, delays, and difficulties during the migration do not come from your new software; they come from your old.
+This is the most critical question to ask.
+Many times, the hidden costs, delays, and difficulties during the migration do not come from the software you’re moving to; they come from the software you’re moving from.

 BEFORE YOU BUY, ask what your exit plan looks like should you choose to leave.
 Ask: